KJUDALL/vehicleBuilderApp/README.md

   # Vehicle Builder
   ## Description
-    This command-line app is meant to help vehicle owners of all types!
-By running npm in the terminal, a user will be able to edit prompt messages and account for vehicles other than cars, such as bikes or trucks.
+    Have you ever wanted to build and use cars in the terminal?
+Well then this command-line app is just for you!
+By running npm in the terminal, a user will be able to edit prompt messages and account for vehicles of all types, including bikes and trucks.
 The goal is to provide an all-inclusive command-line solution for vehicle owners globally.
   ## Table of Contents
   - [Description](#description)
   - [Installation](#installation)